 Amazon sales are skyrocketing.
-In the post-pandemic ecommerce boom, online retailers have become more critical to consumer goods brands than ever before.
-With Retail Media advertising costs are steadily increasing, brands will need to lean on other digital advertising channels like Paid Search & Social Advertising to remain successful—and will need cross-channel measurement in place to optimize their efforts.
+In the pandemic ecommerce boom, online retailers have become more critical to consumer goods brands than ever before.
+With Retail Media advertising costs steadily increasing, brands will need to lean on other digital advertising channels like Paid Search & Social Advertising to remain successful—and will need cross-channel measurement in place to optimize their efforts.

 The evolution of Retail Media advertising is at about the same point where Paid Search advertising was around 2005.
 At the time, it was being heralded as the most valuable new channel for brands.
 Historically, the brands that get in early with a new channel reap the most benefits.

 For early adopters, Paid Search was like printing money.
 Around that time, I was running SEM campaigns for a few brands with click costs averaging around ten cents.
 For example, one of my clients imported lighting fixtures and sold them online.
 For a $20 daily spend, they could afford around 200 visitors a day.
 Eventually, they upped that investment to $50/day, or 500 visitors/day as the orders rolled in.

 Even with a 1-2% conversion rate (only 1-2 orders per 100 visitors), the online store generated 5-10 orders per day.
 That may not sound like much, but the orders were from electricians and contractors who ordered pallet loads of light fixtures so the average order size was significant.
 Within months, the client scaled up its operations, hired a dozen people, and geared up for a big market push with a $100/day investment in Paid Search.
 But alas, within 18 months, the bubble burst.